mode777/SuperStation/readme.md

   // Move sprite to coordinates 100, 100 and rotate by r Sprite.transform(1, 100, 100, r)
   r = r + 0.01
-  // Return control for the image to render Fiber.yield()
+  // Return control for the console to render Fiber.yield()
 }
 ```

+Start SuperStation and drag the folder on the window.

 ## Building